 For those unfamiliar with the program, the term "partner-teacher" is used to refer to the classroom teachers who are each paired with a Generation Y student.
 These teams collaborate in the production and delivery of a lesson plan or unit, using modern telecommunications technology, to the teacher's class.
 The term "Generation Y teacher" or "Generation Y coordinating teacher" refers to the teacher who works with all Generation Y students in a school, as they learn skills and knowledge through the course activities and design their projects with partner teachers.
 The GenY teacher also helps coordinate the relationships between the Generation Y students and their partner teachers, and facilitates the process of developing the collaborative projects.
-The core of the model is the

-Generation Y class and the collaborative projects which GenY students and their partner teachers produce for students in the partner teachers' class, as depicted in figure 1.
+The core of the model is the Generation Y class and the process of developing the collaborative projects.
+The core of the model is the Generation Y class and the collaborative projects which GenY students and their partner teachers produce for students in the partner teachers' class, as depicted in Figure 1.